Donna D. Janowski Obituary - Omaha, NE | Omaha World-Herald

 July 16, 1935 - November 5, 2020

-Preceded in death by husband, Richard "Dick" Janowski; parents, Clifford and Edith Derowitsch; brother, Denny Janowski; brother-in-law, Orval Davidson.
-Survived by children, Joe (Terri) Janowski, Jeff (Tammi) Janowski, and Jill (John) Dohse; grandchildren, Jake (Dara) Janowski, Shelby (Cody) Sedlacek, Cameron (Lindsey) Dohse and Allison Dohse; great-grandson, Jeter Janowski; sister, Junette Davidson; numerous nieces; nephews; cousins; and many friends.
+Preceded in death by husband, Richard "Dick" Janowski; parents, Clifford and Edith Derowitsch; brother, Denny Derowitsch; and brother-in-law, Orval Davidson.
+Survived by children, Joe (Terri) Janowski, Jeff (Tammi) Janowski, and Jill (John) Dohse; grandchildren, Jake (Dara) Janowski, Shelby (Cody) Sedlacek, Cameron (Lindsey) Dohse, and Allison Dohse; great-grandson, Jeter Janowski; sister, Junette Davidson; numerous nieces, nephews, cousins, and many friends.

 and click the "View Live Service" button on the homepage